Lapin0t/phd-manuscript/main/02_games.typ

   representations, intuitively simply by swapping the sets of moves allowed for each player.
 This is not directly possible with interaction trees, as the two kinds of moves do not have the same status.
-In interaction trees, the events are organized into a set of _queries_ $Q cl base.Set$, and for each query a set of _responses_ $R cl Q -> base.Set$.
+In interaction trees, the events are organized into a set of _queries_ $Q cl base.Type$, and for each query a set of _responses_ $R cl Q -> base.Type$.
 As such one cannot just swap queries and responses as they are not of the same sort.
 - *Indexing.* In an interaction tree, while the set of allowed responses depends on the previous query, queries themselves do not depend on anything.